 Your employer has a duty of care to consider the impact of stress in the workplace.
 Where this hasn't happened and your mental or physical health has suffered as a result, you may be able to make a work related stress compensation claim.

 Talk to an employment law expert todayContact us

-Can I claim compensation for stress at work?
+Can I claim stress at work compensation?

-Workplace stress can have serious effects on your health and wellbeing.
+Work related stress can have serious effects on your health and wellbeing.
 It can lead to feelings of anxiety and fatigue, weight loss, persistent headaches, loss of appetite and sleeplessness; potentially sending you into a downward spiral of depression.

 Where workplace stress is adversely affecting your physical and mental wellbeing, you might perhaps see it as a sign of weakness to mention it to your employer in case it impinges on your future prospects in the company.